 Image: Anne of Denmark by John De Critz the Elder, © National Portrait Gallery, London

 From an apparently happy and loving relationship, the King and Queen drifted apart.
-James’s life was filled with a succession of male favourites and lovers, notably Robert Carr, Earl of Somerset (from 1607) and George Villiers, Duke of Buckingham (from 1614).
+James’s private life was shadowed with rumours concerning his male favourites and possible lovers, notably Robert Carr, Earl of Somerset and George Villiers, Duke of Buckingham.

-The foiled gunpowder plot we commemorate every 5 November was meant to blow up James I and his Parliament.
+The foiled gunpowder plot we commemorate every 5 November was meant to blow up James I and his Parliament in 1605.

 The King stayed at the Tower of London after he arrived in his new kingdom in 1603.
 He was the last monarch to stay at the fortress and particularly enjoyed watching the cruel animal displays there.

-He had the lion’s den refurbished, so that visitors could look down in to a semi-circular yard lined with dens and with a drinking trough at the centre.
-However, this was less out of a concern for their welfare as his favourite sport was to bait the lions with vicious mastiff dogs.
+He had the lions den refurbished, so that visitors could look down in to a semi-circular yard lined with dens and with a drinking trough at the centre.
+This was less out of a concern for their welfare as for his own enjoyment.
+His favourite sport was to bait the lions with vicious mastiff dogs.

 It was here that Shakespeare’s acting company, The King’s Men, first performed for the King.